 The Indian Residential Schools Settlement Agreement is an effort by the Canadian government to address the damage that Indian residential schools caused.
 Under the agreement, the government provided payments to Indian residential school survivors.

-The information below may bring back painful memories.
+The information below might bring back painful memories.
 If you become upset, call the Indian Residential Schools 24-Hour National Crisis Line immediately at 1-866-925-4419 (no charge).
-The crisis line will help you get emotional and crisis services.
+The crisis line will help you find emotional and crisis services.

-For more information on healing and support, see the Indian Residential Schools Resolution Health Support Program website, and the bottom of this page.
+For more information on healing and support, see the Indian Residential Schools Resolution Health Support Program website.

 Deadlines have passed to submit applications for payments.
 No further payments will be issued.